sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

     5) "port"
     6) 9070

-IFA\_FLOW TABLE
+TAM\_INT\_IFA\_FEATURE\_TABLE

-    ;Defines an IFA flow
+    ;Defines TAM INT IFA feature configuration

-    key                 = name                ; name is flow name and should be unique acl                 = acl-name            ; Parameter to map to device information to be used for the flow. sampling-rate       = 1 * 5DIGIT          ; Optional parameter that indicates the sampling rate for the packets ; belonging to the flow that need to be tagged with IFA meta-data.
-                                              ; One packet in every ‘sampling-rate’ packets will be tagged with IFA metadata.
-                                              ; Note: This parameter is applicable for switches configured as the type ingress-node, and will be ignored for the other types.
-If this field is
-                                              ; not specified, it indicates a 1:1 sampling.
-                                              ; Range is 1 to 10000.
-A value of 1 indicates that all packets belonging to this flow will be sampled.
+    key                = feature          ; Only one instance and has a fixed key "feature". enable             = "true" / "false" ; Specifies whether TAM INT IFA feature is enabled or not.

     Example:
+    127.0.0.1:6379[4]> keys *TAM_INT_IFA_FEATURE*
+    1) "TAM_INT_IFA_FEATURE_TABLE|feature"

+    127.0.0.1:6379[4]> HGETALL "TAM_INT_IFA_FEATURE_TABLE|feature"
+    1) "enable"
+    2) "true"

+TAM\_INT\_IFA\_FLOW TABLE

+    ;Defines a TAM INT IFA flow configuration

+    key                 = name           ; name is flow name and should be unique acl-table-name      = table-name     ; Parameter to map to acl table to the flow.
+    acl-rule-name       = rule-name      ; Parameter to map to acl rule to the flow.
+    collector-name      = collector-name ; Optional parameter to map to collector to the flow.
+    sampling-rate       = 1 * 5DIGIT     ; Optional parameter that indicates the
+                                           sampling rate for the packets belonging
+                                           to the flow that need to be tagged with IFA meta-data.
+                                           One packet in every ‘sampling-rate’
+                                           packets will be tagged with IFA
+                                           Metadata.
+                                           Note: This parameter is applicable for
+                                           switches configured as the type
+                                           ingress-node, and will be ignored for
+                                           the other types.
+If this field is not specified, it indicates a 1:1
+                                           Sampling.
+                                           Range is 1 to 10000.
+A value of 1
+                                           indicates that all packets belonging to
+                                           this flow will be sampled.

+    Example:
-    127.0.0.1:6379[4]> keys *IFA_FLOW*
+    127.0.0.1:6379[4]> keys *TAM_INT_IFA_FLOW*
+    1) "TAM_INT_IFA_FLOW_TABLE|f1"
+    2) "TAM_INT_IFA_FLOW_TABLE|f2"

+    127.0.0.1:6379[4]> HGETALL "TAM_INT_IFA_FLOW_TABLE|f1"
-    1) "IFA_FLOW_TABLE|flow1"
+    1) "acl-table-name"
+    2) "table1"
+    3) "acl-rule-name"
+    4) "rule1"
+    5) "collector-name"
+    6) "collector1"

-    127.0.0.1:6379[4]> HGETALL "IFA_FLOW_TABLE|flow1"
+    127.0.0.1:6379[4]> HGETALL "TAM_INT_IFA_FLOW_TABLE|f2"
-    1) "acl-name"
+    1) "acl-table-name"
-    2) "acl1"
+    2) "table2"
+    3) "acl-rule-name"
+    4) "rule2"
-    3) "sampling-rate"
+    5) "sampling-rate"
-    4) 1000
+    6) 1000

 ### 3.2.2 APP DB

-N/A
+TAM\_INT\_IFA\_FEATURE\_TABLE

+    ;Defines TAM INT IFA feature configuration

+    key                = feature        ; Only one instance and has a fixed key "feature". deviceid           = 1 * 5DIGIT     ; Uniquely identifies a device on the network to be analyzed

+    Example:
+    127.0.0.1:6379> keys *TAM_INT_IFA_FEATURE*
+    1) "TAM_INT_IFA_FEATURE_TABLE:feature"

+    127.0.0.1:6379> HGETALL "TAM_INT_IFA_FEATURE_TABLE:feature"
+    1) "deviceid"
+    2) 54325

+TAM\_INT\_IFA\_FLOW\_TABLE

+    ;Defines a TAM INT IFA flow configuration

+    key                = name                      ; name is flow name and should be unique
+    acl-table-name     = table-name                ; Parameter to map to acl table to the flow.
+    acl-rule-name      = rule-name                 ; Parameter to map to acl rule to the flow.
+    dst-ipaddress-type = "ipv4" / "ipv6"           ; Optional parameter that indicates
+                                                     collector IP address type.
+    dst-ipaddress      = ipv4_prefix / ipv6_prefix ; Optional parameter that indicates
+                                                     collector IP address.
+    dst-port           = 1 * 4DIGIT                ; Optional parameter that indicates
+                                                     collector UDP port number
+    src-ipaddress      = ipv4_prefix / ipv6_prefix ; Optional parameter that indicates
+                                                     source IP address.
+    src-port           = 1 * 4DIGIT                ; Optional parameter that indicates
+                                                     source port number
+    sampling-rate      = 1 * 5DIGIT                ; Optional parameter that indicates
+                                                     the sampling rate for the packets
+                                                     belonging to the flow that need
+                                                     to be tagged with IFA meta-data.
+                                                     One packet in every
+                                                     ‘sampling-rate’ packets will be
+                                                     tagged with IFA Metadata.
+                                                     Note: This parameter is
+                                                     applicable for switches
+                                                     configured as the type
+                                                     ingress-node, and will be ignored
+                                                     for the other types.
+If this
+                                                     field is not specified, it
+                                                     indicates a 1:1 sampling.
+                                                     Range is 1 to 10000.
+A value of 1
+                                                     indicates that all packets
+                                                     belonging to this flow will be
+                                                     sampled.

+    Example:
+    127.0.0.1:6379> KEYS *TAM_INT_IFA_FLOW*
+    1) "TAM_INT_IFA_FLOW_TABLE:F1"
+    2) "TAM_INT_IFA_FLOW_TABLE:F2"

+    127.0.0.1:6379> HGETALL TAM_INT_IFA_FLOW_TABLE:F1
+    1)  "acl-table-name"
+    2)  "T1"
+    3)  "acl-rule-name"
+    4)  "R1"
+    5)  "dst-ipaddress-type"
+    6)  "ipv4"
+    7)  "dst-ipaddress"
+    8)  "10.20.30.40"
+    9)  "dst-port"
+    10) "2233"
+    11) "src-port"
+    12) "9070"
+    13) "src-ipaddress"
+    14) "10.52.141.231"

+    127.0.0.1:6379> HGETALL TAM_INT_IFA_FLOW_TABLE:F2
+    1) "acl-table-name"
+    2) "T2"
+    3) "acl-rule-name"
+    4) "R2"
+    5) "sampling-rate"
+    6) "1000"

 ### 3.2.3 STATE DB
 N/A